Pastoria: Later books

 In The Magical Mimics in Oz (1946), Jack Snow wrote that Pastoria had adopted Ozma as a baby fairy.
 This explains why the series contains no mention of her mother.

 In The Lost King of Oz (1925), Ruth Plumly Thompson built her plot around a quest for Pastoria.
 Mombi had enchanted him in the form of Tora the Tired Tailor with no memory of his true identity and with ears that can fly off his face often coming together like a butterfly.
 This book mentions that Pastoria had a hunting lodge in the Quadling Country within a town called Morrow.
 At the end of the story, he returns to the Emerald City and Mombi is forced to disenchant him.
 Pastoria is happy to let Ozma keep ruling and opens a tailor shop called The Tired Tailor of Oz under his own name.
 Before he steps down as King, Pastoria's last act was to have Mombi executed by water.

 The character is hardly featured in Ruth Plumly Thompson's Oz books thereafter, limited to brief mentions in The Gnome King of Oz (conversing with Nick Chopper about the latter's crop of tin cans) and in The Yellow Knight of Oz (referred to only as the Lost King, playing checkers with the Soldier with the Green Whiskers).

 Lin Carter wrote an unauthorized sequel, The Tired Tailor of Oz, that focused on the character.
 It was published posthumously in 2001.
 Normally, with The Lost King of Oz still protected by copyright, stories involving Pastoria-as-tailor are unpublishable, but Carter had the clout and funds to do so that most contemporary Oz writers do not have.
-It should also be noted that 2001 was the expected date of Lost King's passage into the public domain; the Copyright Extension Act of 1998 postponed this until 2021.
+It should also be noted that 2001 was the expected date of Lost King's passage into the public domain; the Copyright Term Extension Act of 1998 postponed this until 2021.